midonet/data-migration/README.rst

          Migrate both Neutron generated and MidoNet generated data to the midonet cluster.
 The input to this command is the JSON output from the 'prepare' command.
+     clean
+         Clean up Zookeeper data created for v5.X.  mn-conf data is not touched.
      pr2er
          Convert provider router to edge router and uplink networks.
          -t (--tenant) must be set for this command.
 The input to this command